ybinm/HCI_ProjectPage/index.md

     - Cook for the recipe I want to upload
     - Take pictures while cooking
     - Log in to the website
-    - Write a post for my recipe including what ingredients were needed, what kind of kitchen tools were used and how long the cooking took
+    - Write a post for my recipe including what ingredients were needed, <br>
+      what kind of kitchen tools were used and how long the cooking took
     - Divide ingredients  by whether they are necessary or optional while cooking
     - Recheck my recipe post before uploading